ChrisKheng/cs4223-assignment2/README.md

-# MESI and Dragon Cache Coherence Simulator
+# MESIF, MESI and Dragon Cache Coherence Simulator
 Go version used: 1.17.1

 To compile the simulator: